A mass spectrometer is used to identify unknown substances, to determine the composition of mixtures and to

 doubly charged ions will be present in much smaller amounts.

-The deflection is a key part of this type of mass spectrometer.
-The ion are deflected by the strong magnetic field produced by the electromagnet.
+The deflection of ions based on their mass to charge ration (m/z) is perhaps the crucial part in this type of mass spectrometer.
+The ions are deflected by the strong magnetic field produced by the electromagnet.
 The amount the ions are deflected depends upon their mass to charge ratio (m/z).
 The deflection is greatest when:

-You should be able to describe in detail what happens in each of these 4 key stages or steps in the spectromter.
+You should be able to describe in detail what happens in each of these 4 key stages or steps in the mass spectrometer.